A truly wonderful gluten free bread – the best we have ever tasted!

 Important: Do NOT over-proof the bread – just let it rise for around 20-30 minutes depending on your room temperature.
 Don’t let it rise above the loaf tin like regular bread, or let it crest the top.
 Gluten free breads do not maintain their structure and will flow over the tin or collapse if left to over-rise or if the tin is over-filled.
 The remaining rise will occur in the oven.

 Bake for approximately 45-50 minutes.
 If the crust is darkening too quickly, cover it with foil after about 25 to 30 mins (tent open ended) and return to baking until done.
-Cook until the internal temperature is at least 100°C on a digital thermometer – Erika suggests to leave in the oven for a further 1 or 2 mins to help stop the “sinking effect” that always seems to happen to gluten free bread.
+Cook until the internal temperature is at least 98°C on a digital thermometer – it’s best to leave the loaf in the oven for a further 1 or 2 mins to help stop the “sinking effect” that always seems to happen to gluten free bread.
 The probe on the thermometer should come out clean.
 We found baking for the full 50 mins works best for our oven.